 Program Performance Measures

 Unduplicated Individuals Served: 134

 Program Deliverables Annual Outcome

 Reduce and/or prevent inpatient psychiatric hospitalizations for FSP consumers.
-For FY 16/17, 4% of the consumers served were hospitalized 1 time (down from 9% from FY 15/16); 1% were hospitalized 2 or more times (down from 2% from FY 15/16)
+For FY 16/17, 4% of the consumers served were hospitalized 1 time (down from 9% from FY 15/16) and 1% were hospitalized 2 or more times (down from 2% from FY 15/16)

 Reduce and/or prevent incidents of homelessness for FSP consumers.
-An average of 9 consumers served experienced an incidence of homelessness each quarter of the FY
+An average of 9 consumers served experienced an incident of homelessness in each quarter of the FY

 Reduce and/or prevent incidents of incarceration for FSP consumers.
-An average of 9 consumers served experienced an incidence of incarceration each quarter of the FY
+An average of 9 consumers served experienced an incident of incarceration in each quarter of the FY

 Financial Report

 Cost per person \$12,187